 3. Clearly write out how the animals are fed

 – for example do you use a feed trough, individual feed pans, one communal feed pan.
 We fed our goats on top of tree stumps at one time.
 It enabled us to spread out the feeding frenzy and the stumps were the perfect height for goat dining.
 But a newcomer to our farm would probably not have thought of this.
 Our barn cats get fed on a shelf so the goats don’t eat their food.
 These things are important to tell a farm sitter.
+You can print out my free forms for making a farm animal care binder here.

 4. Write down even things that are common sense to you